Prenuptial Agreement Attorneys in Pearland

 A prenuptial agreement is a legal contract between the two parties that is executed prior to the marriage.
 Prenups often clarify whether or not property acquired during the marriage will be considered community or separate property, in the event of divorce.
 A thorough premarital agreement will also specify how property bought by the parties before the marriage will be owned.
 In most cases, it covers the potential division of retirement, real properties, and other assets in the marriage if the parties divorce.

 These agreements can also contain provisions that require the payment of attorney’s fees, especially if one party challenges the viability of the agreement and loses.
 Parties can be quite creative when it comes to prenuptial agreements, although there are limitations to what it can accomplish.

-ensures that both parties have clear expectations about their marriage
+- It ensures that both parties have clear expectations about their marriage and potential divorce.

 One major thing parties should know is that a premarital agreement cannot waive a future spouse’s benefit under an ERISA-protected plan, like a 401k.
 The spouses must reaffirm any waiver of these retirement benefits after the date of marriage in order for these provisions to be enforced.
 It also cannot be used to defraud creditors, like transferring all the property you own into your spouse’s separate property in order to avoid foreclosure.
 Of course, it also cannot require anything unconscionable or illegal.

 What Are the Requirements of a Prenuptial Agreement?

 In order for a prenuptial agreement to be enforced in the state of Texas:

 - It must be in writing and signed by both parties.